JeyHightower/Harmonic-Universe/docs/README.md

 The API is organized around RESTful principles with the following main endpoints:

-- `/api/auth`: Authentication endpoints
+- `/api/v1/auth` - Authentication endpoints
-- `/api/users`: User management
+- `/api/v1/users` - User management
-- `/api/universe`: Universe operations
+- `/api/v1/universes` - Universe CRUD operations
+- `/api/v1/scenes` - Scene management
-- `/api/physics_objects`: Physics object management
+- `/api/v1/physics-objects` - Physics object management
-- `/api/scenes`: Scene management
-- `/api/scenes/{scene_id}/physics_parameters`: Physics parameters management
+- `/api/v1/physics-parameters` - Physics parameters management
-- `/api/music`: Music generation and export
+- `/api/v1/audio` - Audio generation and management
+- `/api/v1/visualizations` - Visualization management

+## Modal System

+Harmonic Universe uses a standardized modal system for all user interactions that require forms or confirmations.
+The modal system supports:

+### Modal Types

+- **Form Modals**: For creating and editing entities (universes, scenes, physics objects, etc.)
+- **Confirmation Modals**: For confirming destructive actions like deletion
+- **Information Modals**: For displaying detailed information about entities

+### Deep Linking

+The modal system supports deep linking, allowing users to share links that open specific modals.
+For example:

+- `/api/universes/create` - Opens the universe creation modal
+- `/api/scenes/:id/edit` - Opens the scene edit modal for a specific scene
+- `/api/physics-objects/:id/delete` - Opens a confirmation modal for deleting a physics object

+### Modal Registry

+All modals are registered in a central registry, making it easy to manage and update them.
+The registry handles:

+- Modal component mapping
+- Props transformation
+- Modal configuration
+- Deep linking support

 ## Contributing

-We welcome contributions to Harmonic Universe!
-Please see our [Contributing Guide](CONTRIBUTING.md) for more information on how to get involved.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute to this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgements